rexthecoder/The-Minigrep/README.md

 # Minigrep

-Quick Implementation of the Minigrep inside in the Rust lang book
+Quick Implementation of Minigrep Inside the Rust Language Book

 Run with Case sensitive